oroinc/documentation/backend/entities-data-management/workflows/configuration-reference.rst

 Conditions Configuration
 ------------------------

-Conditions configuration is a part of Transition Definition Configuration.
+Conditions configuration is part of Transition Definition Configuration.
 It declares a tree structure of conditions that are applied on the Workflow Item to check if the Transition could be performed.
 Single condition configuration contains alias - a unique name of condition and options.